-The sentiments above were supplemented by another respondent who posited that, parental involvement enables the filtering and curating of media content based on educational needs and values.
-55 According to this respondent, indeed, homeschooling parents can select appropriate media resources that align with the curriculum and promote educational objectives.
-By curating media content, parents can ensure that students have access to high-quality, age-appropriate, and relevant materials that enhance their learning experience.
-56 The preceding argument is supported by Hutchison, who posited in his works that:
+The sentiments above were supplemented by interview findings.
+One participant observed that parental involvement enables the filtering and curating of media content based on educational needs and values (Oral interview, 10/4/2023).
+According to this participant, "homeschooling parents can select appropriate media resources that align with the curriculum and promote educational objectives.
+By curating media content, parents can ensure that students have access to high-quality, age-appropriate, and relevant materials that enhance their learning experience" (Oral interview, 10/4/2023).
+The preceding argument supports arguments by Hutchison, who posited in his works that;

 Parental involvement provides opportunities for teaching media literacy skills within the homeschooling context.
 Parents can educate their children about media biases, fact-checking techniques, and critical analysis of media content.
-This equips students with the tools to navigate mass media independently, evaluate information critically, and make informed decisions.57
+This equips students with the tools to navigate mass media independently, evaluate information critically, and make informed decisions (Hutchison et al. 2020).

-In this regard, it can be deduced by this study that, parental involvement promotes open communication between parents and children regarding media consumption.
-By creating a safe and non-judgmental space for dialogue, parents can encourage children to share their thoughts, questions, and concerns about media content.
+In this regard this study deduced that parental involvement promotes open communication between parents and children regarding media consumption.
+By creating a safe and non-judgmental space for dialogue, parents encourage children to share their thoughts, questions, and concerns about media content.
 This communication allows for deeper understanding, addressing any potential misconceptions, and reinforcing the values and principles upheld within the homeschooling environment.
 Moreover, this study found that, parental involvement encompasses teaching responsible digital citizenship skills.
 Homeschooling parents can guide their children in understanding the ethical and responsible use of media, promoting respectful online behavior, and protecting their privacy and safety.
 This involvement ensures that students develop a positive and responsible digital presence, both as consumers and creators of media content.

-Therefore, based on parental involvement and media monitoring, indeed this study found that, it promotes interplay between mass media and homeschooling by actively engaging with students, setting boundaries and rules, filtering and curating media content, teaching media literacy skills, fostering open communication, and promoting responsible digital citizenship.
+Therefore, this study ascertained that, parental involvement and media monitoring promotes interplay between mass media and homeschooling by actively engaging with students, setting boundaries and rules, filtering and curating media content, teaching media literacy skills, fostering open communication, and promoting responsible digital citizenship.
 By actively participating in their children's media experiences, homeschooling parents can create a supportive learning environment that encourages critical thinking, enhances media literacy, and reinforces the educational goals of homeschooling.
 Additionally, mass media can serve as a valuable tool for homeschooling parents, offering educational resources, diverse perspectives, and socialization opportunities.
 However, parents must strike a balance between utilizing media for educational purposes and managing potential distractions or negative influences.
-Active parental involvement and teaching critical media literacy skills are crucial in navigating the interplay between mass media and homeschooling.
-58
+Active parental involvement and teaching critical media literacy skills are crucial in navigating the interplay between mass media and homeschooling (Dahlquist et al. 2006).